vm8181/Search-Performance-Analyzer/Power BI & Excel Doc/Read me.md

-# E-Commerce Brand Performance Dashboard - Analyze in Excel
+# E-Commerce Search Dashboard Data Validation in Excel

 ## 📊 Overview:
 This Excel dashboard compares Brand vs Competitor performance on Amazon and Flipkart platforms using metrics like share %, product ranks, and placements across months.
 It includes dynamic filters and slicers for easy navigation.